cicwi/RECAST3D/docs/pages/live_software_stack.md

 !!! warning
-    If you have trouble following this guide, please first see the documentation of each individual packet for the most up-to-date installation instructions.
+    If you have trouble following this guide, please first see the documentation of each individual package for the most up-to-date installation instructions.
     If that still does not help, [please let us know](https://github.com/cicwi/RECAST3D/issues)!.

 ### 0. (optional) Setting up a fresh _Conda_ or _VirtualEnv_ environment